 “Our ruling today does not mean the trial court was constitutionally required to impose the stay;simply that it did not abuse its discretion by so doing.”

 A Law Firm With Over 85 Years of Combined Experience

 The attorneys at Ward & Ward Law Firm have over 85 years of combined experience in wrongful death litigation.
 Often, person’s alleged to be responsible for the wrongful death of another, must face criminal prosecution while simultaneously undergoing civil suit.
 Our attorneys maintain an up-to-date working knowledge of legislation and rulings and utilize every legal tool at our disposal to uncover the truth and analyze the facts of a case including private investigators, witness interviews, testimony undertaken by deposition and discovery of physical evidence and documentation through the Freedom of Information Act.

-If you are looking for a wrongful death attorney, Charlie and Don Ward would like to offer you a free consultation.
-Call Charlie Ward at 317-639-9501 or visit our website at www.wardlawfirm.com/our-attorneys.
+If you are looking for a wrongful death attorney, attorney, Charlie Ward, would like to offer you a free consultation with no obligation.
+Call 317-639-9501 today and ask for Charlie..